 - Beach games

-– Water and Wine fight on the night of Aug 30th – €20 for return coaches and boxes of wine to get you into the spirit of things.
-Coaches leave at 10pm from the campsite.
+- Water and Wine fight on the night of Aug 30th – for only €20 including return coaches and boxes of wine to get you into the spirit of things.
+Coaches leave at 10pm from the campsite

 THINGS TO NOTE: